CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ## Connect to Adolescent Registrar (AR)

-The smarkaklink application then makes a direct (no proxy) TLS connection to port 8443 (!XXX!) of the AR, on the IPv6 Link-Local address given.
+The smarkaklink application then makes a direct (no proxy) TLS connection to port 8081 (!To be confirmed!) of the AR, on the IPv6 Link-Local address given.

 This is as in section 5.1 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.
 The smartphone uses it's SelfDevID as the TLS ClientCertificate, as the smartphone and smarkaklink will not have a manufacturer signed IDevID.

 Additionally, the AR will use it's IDevID certificate as the